 - Documented Personal or Family Illness

 - A commitment that missing assessments will be made up by June 1st of the new Registration year

-A Referee Mentor or Regional Referee Coach shall not be granted Provisional Registration status for two successive registration years.
-A Referee Mentor or Regional Referee Coach Not granted Provisional Registration status, or that was last registered provisionally and again has not met the Assessment count requirements, will not be registered as an assessor until they have been invited to and successfully completed the Entry Assessors (Referee Mentor) clinic when it is offered.
+A Regional Referee Coach shall not be granted Provisional Registration status for two successive registration years.
+A Regional Referee Coach Not granted Provisional Registration status, or that was last registered provisionally and again has not met the Assessment count requirements, will not be registered as an assessor until they have been invited to and successfully completed the Entry Assessors (Referee Mentor) clinic when it is offered.

 - Successful completion of the State recertification session including the appropriate level referee test.

 - Completion of five (5) full assessments during the previous 12 months

 Regional Referee Coaches that complete the referee re-certification will have their coursework available to be accepted for the assessor (Regional Referee Coach) re-certification but you MUST pay the individual fees for each licensing course.